-As COVID-19 continues to spread, businesses are experiencing a historic shock to their supply chains, highlighting the need for COVID-19 resilient supply chains.
+As Covid-19 continues to spread, businesses are experiencing a historic shock to their supply chains, highlighting the need for more resilient supply chains.
 This shock raises serious concerns about their operational viability and the livelihoods of their workers.

 A Time of Significant Disruption

 A decades-long focus on ‘just-in-time’ supply chain optimisation – designed to minimise costs, reduce inventories, and drive up asset utilisation – has left companies vulnerable to global shocks.

 For instance, more than 200 of the Fortune Global 500 firms have a presence in Wuhan, the industrial province in China where the outbreak originated.
 These same companies who are reliant on suppliers in China have already experienced significant disruption.

 As business recovers, constraints will persist in extended supply chains that will make aligning supply and demand more complex.
 Imbalances of inventory across primary supply networks will only further this challenge, meaning fast action is required to form Covid-19 resilient supply chains and to find alternative sources to satisfy customer demand.
 Similarly, organisations will need to prepare for portions of supply networks to come back online later than others.

 As your supplier landscape adapts to match availability, it is imperative to consider how you will maintain quality, safety and sustainability standards.
 The most critical actions businesses can take to preserve these standards are:

 - Maintain supplier qualification systems and assessments.
 Maintain functions to ensure that you are actively qualifying and assessing suppliers, particularly before onboarding suppliers from new locations.

 - Deliver continuous training.
 Consider how you deliver supplementary guidance and training to your buyers e.g. via dedicated remote sessions, that describe your qualification criteria for any given parameter and how to implement your sourcing rules.